imazen/resizer-web/content/licenses/pro.md

-title: Resizer Professional License
+title: Resizer Personal License
-warning: This license will be retired on Feb.
+warning: This license does not apply to any purchases after Feb.
 1st, 2013
+Libs: -comments

-# Resizer Personal (Professional) license
+# (deprecated) Resizer Personal license

-The [paid plugin bundles](/plugins/bundles) can be purchased under this license.
+This license was discontinued on on Feb.
+1st, 2013.
+Unless you purchased a  [plugin bundle](/plugins/bundles) prior to that date, these terms do not apply to you.

+This license has also been referred to as the “Resizer Professional License”.

 ## License summary